Vascular Screenings: Your Key to Early Detection and Prevention

 Screening Method | Description | Conditions Detected |

-Advanced Ultrasound Imaging | Uses sound waves to create visual representations of blood vessels and blood flow. | Narrowing of arteries, aneurysms, and blockages. |
+Advanced Ultrasound Imaging | Uses high-frequency sound waves to create detailed visual representations of blood vessels and blood flow. | Narrowing of arteries (stenosis), aneurysms, blockages, and blood clots. |

-Ankle-Brachial Index (ABI) Test | Compares blood pressure in the ankles to the arms. | Peripheral Artery Disease (PAD). |
+Ankle-Brachial Index (ABI) Test | Compares blood pressure in the ankles to the arms to assess blood flow to the lower extremities. | Peripheral Artery Disease (PAD), indicates reduced circulation in the legs. |

-Carotid Artery Scans | Specialized imaging of neck arteries supplying the brain. | Carotid Artery Disease, stroke risk. |
+Carotid Artery Scans | Specialized ultrasound imaging of neck arteries supplying the brain to detect plaque buildup. | Carotid Artery Disease, a major risk factor for stroke. |

-Abdominal Aortic Aneurysm (AAA) Screening | Typically, an ultrasound of the abdomen. | Abdominal Aortic Aneurysm (AAA). |
+Abdominal Aortic Aneurysm (AAA) Screening | Typically, an ultrasound of the abdomen to visualize the aorta. | Abdominal Aortic Aneurysm (AAA), a potentially life-threatening bulge in the main artery. |

-Deep Vein Thrombosis (DVT) Screening | Often uses ultrasound to visualize deep veins. | Deep Vein Thrombosis (DVT). |
+Deep Vein Thrombosis (DVT) Screening | Often uses ultrasound to visualize deep veins in the legs for the presence of blood clots. | Deep Vein Thrombosis (DVT), which can lead to pulmonary embolism. |

 This informational content is intended to provide general guidance and should not be construed as a substitute for professional medical advice.
 Always seek the counsel of a qualified healthcare professional for any specific health concerns or before making any decisions related to your health or treatment.